Public Adjuster Fort Lauderdale

 Once they provide this information to the insurance company, a decision will be made whether or not to approve your claim.
 If the claim is approved, you will receive a check for the settlement amount.
 This should match the cost of repairing the damage.
 Sometimes the insurance company will pay the repair person directly.

-A public adjusters may be called before or after a claim is filed.
 A public (or private) adjuster works for you, so you decide when you want to call them.
 It’s best to call before you file a claim, because this allows them to collect evidence before the insurance adjuster does.

-Who pays for a public adjuster?
+Who pays when you request a public adjuster?

 After the claim is filed, the public adjuster works with the insurance company to determine a fair settlement amount for the policyholder.
 Once the policyholder and insurance company agree on the settlement, then the latter pays the claim.
 The public adjuster receives a percentage of that claim.